bracesoftware/DETUtils-Old/d_interiors.md

 ### Interior creation
 ------------------------------------------
-To create a interior with *d_interiors*, make sure you use *CreateCustomInterior* function.
+To create a interior with *d_interiors*, make sure you use *CreateInteriorEntrance* function.

 Let's see how it works: